Electoral system of New Zealand: Strategic voting

+Strategic voting, in the traditional sense of voter voting for a less-preferred candidate or party, may still occur where the voter considers their preferred candidate or party may not pass one of the two thresholds.
+When smaller parties are widely predicted, through political opinion polling, to surpass the electoral threshold, there may be fewer incentives for strategic voting.

 2011 referendum and Electoral Commission 2012 report

-A referendum on the voting system was held in conjunction with the 2011 general election, with 57.8% of voters voting to keep the existing Mixed Member Proportional (MMP) voting system.
+A referendum on the voting system was held in conjunction with the 2011 general election, with 57.8% of voters voting to keep the existing mixed member proportional (MMP) voting system.
 Under the Electoral Referendum Act 2010, the majority vote automatically triggered an independent review of the workings of the system by the Electoral Commission.

 The Commission released a consultation paper in February 2012 calling for public submissions on ways to improve the MMP system, with the focus put on six areas: basis of eligibility for list seats (thresholds), by-election candidates, dual candidacy, order of candidates on party lists, overhang, and proportion of electorate seats to list seats.
 The Commission released its proposal paper for consultation in August 2012, before publishing its final report on 29 October 2012.
 In the report, the Commission recommended the following: